-This blog post will provide an overview of the service mesh technology and its benefits.
 A service mesh is a technology rapidly gaining popularity in the cloud-native computing world.
-With security becoming an increasing priority, capabilities such as observability, reliability, security management, and zero trust will be critical components of any modern system, making service mesh technology a standard part of cloud-native platforms.
+With security becoming increasingly important, capabilities such as observability, reliability, security management, and zero trust will be critical components of any modern system, making service-mesh technology a standard part of cloud-native platforms.

 We will cover: